cybersec101/resources/EN_trainer-resource-AOH.md

 			- an anti-LGBT group will have approximately 7,000 followers, and

-			- an anti-Semitic group will have approximately 1,524 followers in the U.S. [^footnote13].
+			- an anti-Semitic group will have approximately 1,524 followers in the U.S. [Note 13](#note-13).

 - How people talk on Social Media is becoming normal.
 It is concerning that the hate speech being spread online might also be seen as normal and acceptable.